 “For one year, this campus will host a range of activities all designed to get us, as an institution, to think of diversity in a much deeper way,” Pilgrim said.

-That sentiment was echoed by Tracy Busch, an assistant professor of History in Ferris’ College of Arts and Sciences.
+That sentiment was echoed by Tracy Busch, an assistant professor of History in Ferris’ College of Arts, Sciences and Education.

 “The idea is that we’re going beyond the classroom, we’re going beyond existing spheres of influence and ideas, and thinking about our disciplines in a different way,” she said.